ischlag/ischlag.github.io/_posts/2015-01-04-a-simple-backprop-explanation.markdown

 You already know all the basics to train a neural network.
 Forget the example we have been looking at so far.
 Let's now try to apply what we have learned to train a multi-layer perceptron neural network.
 We are going to calculate the cost for an arbitrary set of data.
 The cost is a feedforward pass through our random initialized neural network with a quadratic error at the end.

 In this example, we are using 2 input neurons, 3 hidden neurons, and 2 output neurons.
-The activation function depicted as $$\sigma()$$ and the neuron we use is the classical model with a bias added at the end.
+The activation function is depicted as $$\sigma()$$ and the neuron we use is the classical model with a bias added at the end.

 $$ a^{(l+1)}=\sigma(a^{(l)}W^{(l)} + b^{(l)})$$